jdormit/open-read-later/readme.md

 # Open Library
-> An open specification for website link storage
+> An open specification for URL read-later lists